Characterisation of honest times and optional semimartingales of class-($\Sigma$): The Additive and Multiplicative Representations

 In the literature, the process $Z$ is often termed the Az\'ema supermartingale.
-For simplicity, we shall name the process $1-Z$, the Az\'ema submartingale.
-From \cite{J2}, we know that the above processes are linked through the following relationships:
+Here we shall name the process $\wt Z$, the Az\'ema optional supermartingale, and the process $1-Z$, the Az\'ema submartingale.
+From the above, one can deduce that the following relationships hold: